stevedekorte/ActorKit/README.txt

 	passed to the future and raised in all the threads that attempt to access the future.

 	It's ok for multiple threads to look at the same future.
-	Each will block until the future is ready.

-	All blocking is done by pausing/resuming the requesting thread.
 	ActorKit does no busy waits.

-	When an actor finishes processing it's message queue, it's thread is paused until a new message is added to the queue.

-	Objects store their actor proxies as an associated object so the same actor is returned for multiple calls of asActor on the same instance.
+	Objects store their proxies as an associated objects so the same proxy is returned for an instance.